freenas/freenas-docs/userguide/install.rst

    are disabled by default.
 Unless these are set, the only way to access a shell as *root* is to gain physical access to the console menu or to access the web shell within the administrative GUI.
-This means that the %brand% system should be kept physically secure and that the administrative GUI should be behind a properly configured firewall and protected by a secure password.
+This means that the %brand% system needs to be kept physically secure and that the administrative GUI needs to be behind a properly configured firewall and protected by a secure password.